TOKYO

 The Deep Sea Pineapple Smoothie has orange boba balls on the bottom.
 The cup is clear and shows the blue slushy.
 The cup is decorated with coral and reef sillohetes towards the bottom and a Nemo and Friends Searider logo is on the middle of the cup.

-If you need to drink with your mikan churro, grab a pineapple smoothie, also from Bayside Takeout.
-This drink keeps with the Finding Nemo theme, and it tastes refreshing!
-The orange boba inside the drink makes it so addicting you might want to buy more than one!
+If you need a drink to pair with your mikan churro, grab a pineapple smoothie, also from Bayside Takeout.
+This drink continues the Finding Nemo theme and is a great refreshment on hot days!
+The orange boba inside the drink are deliciously addictive, so you might want to buy more than one!

 Obsessed with bubble tea?
-Check out our article, Japan's Bubble Tea Craze: 6 Bubble Tea Shops in Tokyo!
+Explore Japan's Bubble Tea Craze with 6 Bubble Tea Shops in Tokyo!

 On the left side, there is an orange colored float with soft-serve ice cream on top.
 The right side displays a strawberry flavored float with soft serve on top.

-As the seasons change, so does the menu at Disney.
+As the seasons change, so does the Tokyo DisneySea food and drink menu.
 During the summer months, enjoy a nice float to cool you down from the heat.
 Ride on Aladdin’s carpet and land at Sultan’s Oasis to grab yourself a strawberry or mikan-flavored float.

 During your Japan trip, plan a day to visit Tokyo Disney Resort.
 It's a fun break from reality, and you can enjoy the Disney magic in the air!
-Tokyo DisneySea tickets are affordable compared to other parks around the world, starting at around $77 USD.
+Tokyo DisneySea tickets are affordable compared to other parks around the world, starting at ¥7900.

-In addition to the delicious Tokyo DisneySea foods, this park is great for thrill seekers due to the faster rides and limited edition attractions.
-Be sure to check out Journey to the Center of the Earth and Toy Story Midway Mania! for an adrenaline rush, fueled by portable buns and boba.
+In addition to the delicious Tokyo DisneySea foods, this park is great for thrill seekers due to the more intense rides and limited edition attractions.
+Be sure to check out Journey to the Center of the Earth and Toy Story Midway Mania! for an adrenaline rush fueled by portable buns and boba.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.